dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 11. **Use TextMesh Pro component instead of Text** </br>
 Because of a Signed Distance Field rendering pipeline, TextMesh Pro could be a very good substitution to a Text component if you are looking for a quality text renders for your project.
 Textmesh Pro uses the same rebuild rules, so optimization consideration is still necessary.
 12. **Do not use textures when they are not needed** </br>
-For the UI elements that could build from white rectangles, do not use any textures, use Image component with an empty source.**
+For the UI elements that could be build from white rectangles, do not use any textures, use Image component with an empty source instead.**
 ## Design
 ## Programming

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMDc1Mzk4MCwtODYwMzgzMjkyLC0xOT
+eyJoaXN0b3J5IjpbLTIwNjQzODk0MTMsLTg2MDM4MzI5MiwtMT
-AxMzY4NTIsMTAwOTg2ODgwMCwtNjM3MTgxMTE2LDIwNjU5ODMw
+kwMTM2ODUyLDEwMDk4Njg4MDAsLTYzNzE4MTExNiwyMDY1OTgz
-NDIsLTQ3MzU1OTMxNSwyNDUxNzY5NTYsMjAyODUxNzg5NSwyMD
+MDQyLC00NzM1NTkzMTUsMjQ1MTc2OTU2LDIwMjg1MTc4OTUsMj
-UyODAzMzYsLTY2NDQwNzM0NywyMDI3NTEwMzE4LDgxMzQ3OTA1
+A1MjgwMzM2LC02NjQ0MDczNDcsMjAyNzUxMDMxOCw4MTM0Nzkw
-NiwyMTIzNjAzMTIzLDEwNDU5NTc4NjksLTk4MTU2MzI1Miw4OT
+NTYsMjEyMzYwMzEyMywxMDQ1OTU3ODY5LC05ODE1NjMyNTIsOD
-cyMDg0NjcsLTE1MjIxMTY3MzgsLTE2MzIzMTAzNiwtMTAyMjkw
+k3MjA4NDY3LC0xNTIyMTE2NzM4LC0xNjMyMzEwMzYsLTEwMjI5
-MjU0OF19
+MDI1NDhdfQ==
 -->